Why Upgrade your Outdoor Lighting in Chicago

+Why should you upgrade the lighting on your Chicago home or business?
 Since the advent of the electric light bulb, there has been a continual effort to increase lifespan and energy efficiency while keeping costs down.

 Although incandescent, HID, and CFL technologies have improved substantially within the last two decades, their days as leading edge technologies are quickly coming to a close.
 Typical incandescent, HID and CFL light sources are far more effective heaters than they are light producers and are generally only 5 – 25 percent efficient at producing light.